Tornado Safety: Know What To Do Before, During and After the Storm

 - Check refrigerated foods for spoilage.

-- Assess the damage to your home and make temporary repairs to prevent further destruction.
+- Assess the damage to your home, and make temporary repairs to prevent further destruction.
 Hold off on making permanent repairs until your insurance adjuster approves your reimbursement.

 - Cover broken windows and damaged roof coverings immediately.

 - Keep all receipts related to repairs and temporary housing.